Sugaring Hair Removal

 Sugaring hair removal dates back as far as ancient civilizations of Mesopotamia, Egypt and Greece.
 Hair on the body was considered unclean by the upper class.
 Possibly through a fortuitous accidence, the method of using sugar for hair removal treatments was developed.

 The British Museum’s famed Department of Egyptology displays copper and bronze razors and tweezers from as far back as 1900 B.C., including one combination razor/hair cutter/trimmer from about 1450 B.C.
-These methods however, were still primitive and painful.
+These methods, however, were still primitive and painful.
 During the reign of the Turkish Empire, the harem was an important part of court life and the removal of body hair was considered an art.
 However, the results of Jessa’s extensive research determined the current methods were working only to a limited extent.
-It was found that this ancient art of hair removal could provide permanent, satisfactory results with benefits that would far exceed the more commonly used method, if it could be modified to become commercially acceptable.
+It was found that this ancient art of hair removal could provide permanent, satisfactory results with benefits that would far exceed the more commonly used method if it could be modified to become commercially acceptable.

 How Does it Work?

 The type of sugaring I use is a room temperature paste that warms with body temperature.
 A warmed thick mixture is applied first in the opposite direction of hair growth and then in the direction of hair growth using the hands.
-It’s then flicked off in the in the direction of hair growth.
+It’s then flicked off in the direction of hair growth.

 Why choose Sugar?

 Someone experienced can do sugaring quickly with the paste.
-Large amounts of hair can be taken out at once, and finished fast.
-It is easy clean up.
+Large amounts of hair can be taken out at once and finished fast.
+It is easy cleanup.
 The paste is water soluble, meaning you can clean off any residue left on the skin with plain water, unlike regular wax.